 Dermatology Residency Training Program

 Welcome to Boston University Dermatology.
 Our home institution, Boston Medical Center, is the safety-net hospital of Boston.
-Here we care for a largely underserved patient population.
-Our program is home to 15 residents, 5 in each year of training.
-Our interviews will be fully virtual and will take place in Winter 2022.
-USMLE Step 2 scores are not required but are strongly encouraged.
-Step 2 scores will be required starting in 2022.
-Applicants with previous residency training in other specialties will be reviewed on a case by case basis.
+Here we care for a diverse and largely underserved patient population.
+Our program includes 15 residents, 5 in each year of training.
+Our residents have robust clinical exposure to many areas of dermatology including complex medical dermatology, rheumatology-dermatology, cutaneous oncology, pediatric dermatology, procedural dermatology, and dermatopathology.
 Our program practices holistic review without board cut-off scores.
-We encourage applicants of diverse backgrounds including racial, ethnic, age, religion, nationality, gender, sexual orientation, and disability status to apply.
+We encourage applicants of diverse backgrounds including any racial, ethnic, age, religion, nationality, gender, sexual orientation, and disability status to apply.

 More information about our program is detailed below.